gomezpaz/study-like-mad/README.md

-# study-like-mad
+# Study Like Mad
 Creative Project 3 for CS260 using the Vue framework.
-Website for Madsen academy.
+Website for an ACT academy.